For most apartments, the right humidifier size depends on how much space you want to treat and whether the layout is open or divided.

 When to Size Up

-Consider stepping up if:
+Consider stepping up one size if:

-- Ceilings are high
+- Ceilings are higher than normal

-- You want faster humidity recovery
+- You want faster recovery after the heat runs

-Running a small unit at full output all winter usually means the real load is higher than expected.
+Running a small unit at full output all winter usually means the real moisture load is higher than expected.

-Portable vs Whole-House in Apartments
+Portable vs Whole-House Humidifiers in Apartments

 Most apartments rely on portable humidifiers.